Norris Cole: Miami Heat (2011–2015)

 Cole was drafted by the Chicago Bulls in the first round of the 2011 NBA draft as the 28th pick out of Cleveland State, but in a series of draft night deals, his rights were subsequently traded to the Minnesota Timberwolves, who then dealt him to the Miami Heat.

-After a solid preseason when he averaged 21.3 points and 8 assists, he impressed a nationwide audience in the Heat's home opener against the Boston Celtics by scoring 15 points in the 4th quarter (making many crucial shots in the closing minutes) to secure a Heat victory in the face of a Celtic's comeback attempt.
-Cole finished that game with a total of 20 points, 4 assists, 4 rebounds, and 3 steals.
-He became the 4th fastest rookie in Heat franchise history to score at least 20 points in a game.
+After a solid preseason when he averaged 21.3 points and 8 assists, he impressed a nationwide audience in the Heat's home-opener against the Boston Celtics by scoring 15 points in the fourth quarter (making many crucial shots in the closing minutes) to secure a Heat victory in the face of a Celtics comeback attempt.
+Cole finished that game with a total of 20 points, 4 assists, 4 rebounds and 3 steals.
+He became the fourth-fastest rookie in Heat franchise history to score at least 20 points in a game.

 Cole was originally left out of the 2012 Rising Stars Challenge, but due to the rising stardom of Jeremy Lin, who was added late to the group, Cole was selected as the 20th rookie in order to even out the competition.
-He tallied 18 points, 6 assists, and 4 steals in the game.
+He tallied 18 points, 6 assists and 4 steals in the game.

-Cole finished the 2011–2012 season averaging 6.8 points, 1.4 rebounds, and 2.0 assist on 39% shooting, serving as the team's backup point guard behind Mario Chalmers.
-He made two big 3-pointers in Game 4 of the 2012 NBA Finals which would spark a comeback run.
+Cole finished the 2011–12 season averaging 6.8 points, 1.4 rebounds and 2.0 assists on 39% shooting, serving as the team's backup point guard behind Mario Chalmers.
+He made two crucial three-pointers in game 4 of the 2012 NBA Finals which would spark a comeback run.
 Cole won his first championship in his rookie season after the Miami Heat defeated the Oklahoma City Thunder 4–1.